jojobear13/shinpokered/README.md

 - Can move items to the non-active bag space
   - Place the cursor is over an item in the bag menu
   - Press and hold LEFT or RIGHT then press START to send it to the extra bag space
+- Added hidden moon stone to route 4 guarded by the Lass that is near the Cerulean Cave entrance

 v1.24.6(hotfix 3)
 - Fixed a problem from 1.24.6hotfix where status screen type was not loading correctly from the PC box